geo-ant/blog/_posts/2025-03-16-qr-based-varpro.md

 or near-singular while iterating for a solution.
 If it's safe to assume that this won't be the case _for all iterations_, then we can use the QR decomposition without column pivoting.
 This should be even faster to compute, and it's what (Bae23) and (Mul08) do.
-This leads to the same formulae as presented above with the difference that there is no permutation matrix ($$\boldsymbol{\Pi}=\boldsymbol{I}$$) and $$r = \text{rank}(\boldsymbol{\Phi}_w) = n$$, which implies $$\boldsymbol{Q}_2 \in \mathbb{R}^{m \times (m-n)}$$.
+This leads to virtually the same formulae as presented above with the difference that there is no permutation matrix ($$\boldsymbol{\Pi}=\boldsymbol{I}$$) and $$r = \text{rank}(\boldsymbol{\Phi}_w) = n$$, which implies $$\boldsymbol{Q}_2 \in \mathbb{R}^{m \times (m-n)}$$.